l3-hpc/visit-scripts/MacStartup.md

 The point of the startup scripts are to minimize your startup time.
 You should modify the startup script according to your case.
 To do that, modify `setvars`.

-The file `setup_visit.py` contains plot 'macros' that make a plot according to setvars parameters.
-Read the comment lines for definitions.
+The file *setup_visit.py* contains plot 'macros' that make a plot according to setvars parameters.
+Read the comment lines in *startup_fvcom_lm.py* for definitions.
 To illustrate, try the following:

 Follow the steps above until
 ```